metriccaution/boondoggle/README.md

 ## Quick Start

-The quickest and easiest way of trying out this project is with [Docker Compose](https://docs.docker.com/compose/):
+The quickest and easiest way of trying out this project is with [Docker Compose](https://docs.docker.com/compose/), then go to http://localhost:9731/docs:

 ```bash
 docker-compose up --build